Pitch a Story

 What to Send Us

-If you have a story in mind that you're excited about and that meets our criteria, we would encourage you to complete this worksheet and send it to us at email@example.com.
-As a bare minimum, an email without the worksheet should include the following information:
+If you have a story in mind that you're excited about and that meets our criteria, we would encourage you to complete this form to share your idea.

 We have a standing meeting on Mondays to review submissions and we try to provide feedback, regardless of whether or not we pursue the pitch, within a week.